Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: On Density of Integer Monics with and with

-Recall more generally from algebraic number theory that any number field $K$ is always naturally equipped with a ring $\mathcal{O}_{K}$ of integers in $K$; and which is classically known to describe the arithmetic of $K$, but usually very difficult to compute in practice.
-So now, in our case here, it then follows that $K_{f}$ has a ring of integers $\mathcal{O}_{K_{f}}$, and moreover we also have the following corollary showing that the probability of choosing randomly a polynomial $f(x)=(x^p+c)^p-x+c\in \mathbb{Z}[x]$ such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$, is $\approx 60.7927\%$: \begin{cor} Assume Corollary \ref{7.1}.
+Recall more generally that any number field $K$ is always naturally equipped with a ring $\mathcal{O}_{K}$ of integers in $K$; and which is classically known to describe the arithmetic of $K$, but usually very difficult to compute in practice.
+So now, it then follows that $K_{f}$ has a ring of integers $\mathcal{O}_{K_{f}}$ and moreover applying (as in \cite{BK3, BK1}) a theorem due to Bhargava-Shankar-Wang [\cite{sch1}, Theorem 1.2], we then also have the following corollary showing that the probability of choosing randomly an irreducible integer polynomial $f$ arising from a polynomial discrete dynamical system in Section \ref{sec2}, such that the quotient $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$, is $\approx 60.7927\%$: \begin{cor} Assume Corollary \ref{7.1}.
 When monic integer polynomials $f(x)$ are ordered by height $H(f)$ as defined in \textnormal{\cite{sch1}}, the density of such polynomials $f(x)$ such that $\mathbb{Z}[x]\slash (f(x))$ is the ring of integers of $K_{f}$ is $\zeta(2)^{-1}$. \end{cor}